-The Virginia Space Grant Consortium’s (VSGC) Virginia Earth System Science Scholars (VESSS) program has received the prestigious 2019 Programs That Work Award from the Virginia Mathematics & Science Coalition.
+The Virginia Space Grant Consortium’s (VSGC) Virginia Earth System Science Scholars (VESSS) program received the prestigious 2019 Programs That Work Award from the Virginia Mathematics & Science Coalition.
 The award recognizes exemplary mathematics, science, and integrated science, technology, engineering, and mathematics programs for which there is evidence of a positive impact on student or teacher learning.

 The VESSS program, for which Thomas Nelson Community College offers dual enrollment college credit, is a partnership between VSGC, NASA Langley Research Center’s Science Directorate and Hampton University’s Center for Atmospheric Research and Education.
 VESSS is an interactive online Earth System Science course combined with a problem-based summer academy at NASA that uses the excitement of NASA’s work in Earth Sciences and planetary research as a learning platform.